Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension

+It calls our attention that the integrand in \eqnref{dot F tau} given with \eqnref{sum factor for a in z} blows up whenever $\cot[\cdots]$ in \eqnref{identity a} blows up.
+This happens when

+In other words, the factor \eqnref{sum factor} has more singularities other than $s=0$, except for the case of $L\rightarrow\infty$.
+As a consequence, when $\Delta\equiv\tau-\tau_0$ becomes large enough, the integrand in \eqnref{dot F tau} will hit a singularity other than $s=0$ and the instantaneous transition rate will become divergent as discussed in \secref{sec:sharp switching limit}.
+We can see this divergent behavior in \figref{fig:transition rate} when $\tau-\tau_0$ approaches a certain critical point, beyond which the formula of \eqnref{dot F tau} is no longer valid.
+The exact value of the critical point agrees with the condition \eqnref{condition for singularity} with $\tau=\tau_0+\Delta$, $s=\Delta$.

-Because $\ket{0_L}$ is invariant under arbitrary spacetime translations as well as Lorentz boosts in $x,y$ directions, the fact that $G_L^+(\Delta\tau;\tau')$ depends on $\tau'$ is better understood as that it depends on the $z$-component of the \emph{instantaneous} 4-velocity $u^z(\tau'):=dz(\tau')/d\tau'=\sinh(\tau'/\alpha)$ for $\tau_1\lesssim\tau'\lesssim\tau_2$.
-This suggests that, \emph{within} an initial reference frame moving with a constat velocity (as in the right of \figref{fig:twin paradox}), one can in principle discern the $z$-component of the frame's moving velocity (provided $L$ is already known) by instantaneously accelerating the Unruh-DeWitt detector in the $z$ direction and measuring the instantaneous transition probability.
+Because $\ket{0_L}$ is invariant under arbitrary spacetime translations as well as Lorentz boosts in $x,y$ directions, the fact that $\dot{F}_\tau(\Delta E)$ depends on $\tau_0$ can be better understood as that it depends on the $z$-component of the \emph{instantaneous} 4-velocity $u^z(\tau_0):=\left.dz(\tau)/d\tau\right|_{\tau=\tau_0}=\sinh(\tau_0/\alpha)$ at the instant when the detector is turned on.
+That is, within an initial reference frame moving at a constat velocity, if one instantaneously turns on and accelerates the Unruh-DeWitt detector in the $z$ direction, the detector's response depends not only on the magnitude of acceleration but also on the $z$-component of the frame's moving velocity.